syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 ### Exclude columns when exporting

-By default, all the columns (including hidden columns) in the SfDataGrid will be exported to Excel.
-To exclude some particular columns when exporting to Excel, add those columns to the `DataGridExcelExportingOption.ExcludeColumns` property in `DataGridExcelExportingOption` list.
+By default, all columns (including hidden columns) in the SfDataGrid are exported to Excel.
+To exclude specific columns when exporting to Excel, add those columns to the `DataGridExcelExportingOption.ExcludeColumns` property in the `DataGridExcelExportingOption` list.

 {% tabs %}
 {% highlight c# %}